Docs

 output-fift = "build/fift"

 acton build --out-dir <DIR>, acton build --gen-dir <DIR>, acton build --output-abi <DIR>, and acton build --output-fift <DIR> override these values for a single run.
 Config values here are project-root-relative.
-The CLI flags stay cwd-relative unless you pass absolute paths.
-Precompiled .boc contracts are skipped for ABI and Fift output.
+The CLI flags stay relative to the current working directory unless absolute paths are passed.
+Precompiled .boc contracts emit ABI only when their contract config sets types; they never emit Fift output.

 Configures default output locations for acton wrapper.